 How CCF church in the Philippines became a missionary sending church to the world, sharing the Gospel globally

-About two years after, the group established itself by having a core group of 40 people, who were mostly into business or were professionals in various fields.
+About two years later, the group established itself by having a core group of 40 people, mostly in business or professionals in various fields.
 Thus, the Christ’s Commission Foundation was established to help others know Christ.

 CCF Saint Francis Square